MicrosoftDocs/Edge-Enterprise/edgeenterprise/Initial-preferences-support-on-Microsoft-Edge-browser.md

 description: "Initial preferences support on Microsoft Edge browser."
 ---

-# Initial preferences support on Microsoft Edge browser
+# Configure Microsoft Edge using Initial Preferences settings for the first run

-Microsoft Edge, supports initial_preferences from stable release 93.
-As an admin, one can use initial preferences to deploy default preferences to Microsoft Edge browser users; on managed computers.
-These preferences are applied when users first open the Microsoft Edge browser.
-For example, one can set the homepage or choose which tabs and URLs are shown when they open the Microsoft Edge browser.
-Preferences are copied from initial_preferences file only once.
-Changes to the initial_preferences file made after that are not respected.

-## When to use initial preferences

-Use Initial Preferences to:
+Use the following information to configure Microsoft Edge Initial Preferences settings on your Windows devices.

-- Configure default settings that users can change later.

-- Deploy settings that you do not want to manage, or are not available, with a [Microsoft Edge policy](/deployedge/microsoft-edge-policies).
+> [!Note]
+> This article applies to Microsoft Edge version 93 or later.

+## Configure policy settings on Windows

+Starting Microsoft Edge release 93, Microsoft supports a limited number of Initial Preferences, formerly named “Master Preferences”, to help admins configure browsers for the first run; see the list of the supported settings below.

-Apply settings to Microsoft® Windows® computers that are not joined to an Active Directory® domain.
+When deployed, Initial Preferences act as the default browser settings on managed devices; these are the settings that are preferred by admins to be used as default but can be changed by users or are not available for some devices as they are not joined to an Active Directory® domain.

-To apply settings that you don’t want users to change, but enforced [Microsoft Edge policies](/deployedge/microsoft-edge-policies) on Windows or Mac computers instead.
+Some examples of Intial Preferences settings include initial configuration of a default homepage or tabs with specific URLs.

-If a setting is managed by a [Microsoft Edge policy](/deployedge/microsoft-edge-policies) and configured in the initial_preferences file, the policy takes precedence and users cannot edit the setting.
+Preferences are copied from initial_preferences file only once and any change made to this file after configuration will not be respected.
+If a setting is managed by a [Microsoft Edge policy](/deployedge/microsoft-edge-policies) and configured in the initial_preferences file, the policy always takes precedence.

-## Configure Microsoft Edge using Initial Preferences settings for the first run [linked to the page]

-*The file named “initial_preferences” will replace the “master_preferences” file in the near future; therefore, "Initial Preferences" is used instead of "Master Preferences" here.*

-*Initial_preferences can be deployed as default preferences on managed devices when users first open the browser.
-These settings can be used for the following scenarios:*

-- *settings that are not available for the users*

-- *settings that do not need to be managed by admins and can be changed by users later*

-- *settings that are used to customize browser for devices that are not joined to an Active Directory® domain.*

-*Some examples include initial configuration of the default homepage or the tabs with specific URLs for the browser.*

-*Most of the initial references are linked to their associated policies.
-The policy configuration always takes precedence when a setting is configured in both initial preferences file AND is managed by a policy.*

-*Microsoft supports a limited number of initial preferences to help admins configure and make the browser ready for the first run; see the list of the supported settings [LINKED].
-To get started, follow the steps below.*

-## 1: Download an example initial_preferences file

-Microsoft supports a limited number of initial preference settings to help admins configure and make the browser ready for the first run; Below is the list of preferences setting that are supported.
-To get started, download the example initial_preferences file form this location <[Local Link to File](https://microsoft.sharepoint.com/teams/Edge/Documents/Forms/AllItems.aspx?id=%2Fteams%2FEdge%2FDocuments%2FEnterprise%2Fpolicy%5Ftemplates%2FMaster%20Preferences%20Demo%2Finitial%5Fpreferences&parent=%2Fteams%2FEdge%2FDocuments%2FEnterprise%2Fpolicy%5Ftemplates%2FMaster%20Preferences%20Demo&p=true&originalPath=aHR0cHM6Ly9taWNyb3NvZnQuc2hhcmVwb2ludC5jb20vOnU6L3QvRWRnZS9FV1IxWms0VFdWUkN1Sm1tUWs3eXBzSUJRRkJhWkt5aW5OLTJnMTR1ZU1oRGpBP3J0aW1lPVBJSzJjRjFDMlVn)> and follow the steps below.
+Below is the list of preferences setting that are currently supported by Microsoft Edge:

 | Preferences Category | Setting |
 | - | - |